-Our Belize Adventure Week package always begins on Saturday.
-You will stay at four different places during this exciting adventure, including 3 nights on our private island, Long Caye at Glover’s Reef.
-We meet late in the day on Day 1; you are responsible for getting yourself to Dangriga, a 15-minute flight from Belize City.
+You will stay at three different places during this exciting adventure, including 3 nights at our Long Caye Resort.
+Our Belize Adventure Week travel package always begins on Saturday.
+We meet late in the day on Day 1; guests are responsible for catching our Slickrock Van departing from the Belize Biltmore Hotel.
 We do recommend you fly in a full day early (so as to insure inadvertent delays don’t cause you to miss the first morning of your trip.)
 For more explanation on this option see Our Hints for a Better Vacation.

-Although this is an accurate description of the Belize Adventure Week itinerary, it can be subject to change.
+Although this is an accurate description of the Belize Adventure Week package, it can be subject to change.
 Belize weather, river levels, wind speed, and road conditions can cause delays and substitution of activities.
 The exact day-by-day activity schedule may vary a little from week to week.
-We sell a Belize map that will help you to better visualize all of the terrain we cover in one week.
+We have a free printable map of Belize that will help you to better visualize all of the terrain we cover in one week.

 [photo credit at top of page: Tim Finley]

 ARRIVE BELIZE – MEET WITH GROUP AT BILTMORE HOTEL AND DRIVE TO WESTERN BELIZE